-1. Read the story about Ngachi to the participants:
+1. Listen to the story about Ngachi:

 Ngachi has a goal.
 She wants to open her own vendor stand so that she can support herself.
 She wants to sell dried goods and cloth.
 She also wants to get married and have children.